Pomona College Organic Farm

-The Pomona College Organic Farm is an organic farm on 1.2 acre of the southeast corner of Pomona College's campus in Claremont, California.
+The Pomona College Organic Farm is an organic campus farm on 1.2 acre of the southeast corner of Pomona College's campus in Claremont, California.
 It is within Blanchard Park (more commonly known as "the Wash").
 It was begun as an experimental permaculture project by a group of three friends in 1998, and was institutionalized in 2006.

 History

 The farm was begun in 1998, when students began composting dining hall waste and planting crops in an unused portion of campus.
 Masanobu Fukuoka's book The One Straw Revolution provided the initial inspiration.
 One student remained on campus to tend to the farm over the summer, but, according to the farm's website, only a single tomato grew.
 Over the next few years, students from the "Gorilla Farming Club" worked to improve the nitrogen content of the soil and remove rocks.

 During this time, the farm developed a reputation as an activist space, with extensive marijuana smoking, squatting, and other exploits.
 This, combined with the farm's unofficial status, led to strained relations with the college's administration.
 In 2002, students constructed an earth dome using Nader Khalili's superadobe designs, but the college demolished it at the start of the fall 2002 semester because of safety and permitting concerns.
 In April 2003, plans began for a new, institutionally-approved Earth Dome, which was completed in 2005.
 In May 2006, the farm and the college reached an agreement on rules for the farm, and it has since become institutionalized and expanded to include the East Farm.